 While the best iPhone games usually cost a few dollars, a lot of people don’t want to spend money at all or see ads.
 Even games like Clash of Clans or Fortnite that says they’re free, but it’s not really “free” at all.

 A lot of “free iPhone games” end up having so many in-app purchases or time limits on the game that you have to spend money.
 Those are what we’ll avoid.
 So, if you just can’t afford it or don’t want to spend money, these are free iPhone games without in-app purchases.

 If you’ve played Fortnite Mobile, Clash Royale, or most racing games, you know that it’s almost impossible not to spend money.
-Some players buy additional skins, while popular racing games make you run out of gas.
-Then, you have to wait for more gas (energy) or spend real money.
+Some players buy additional skins, while popular racing games make you buy gas when you run out, which happens way too fast.
+You have to stop playing and wait for more gas (energy) or spend real money.
 These games are designed around in-app purchases and making you think you need to buy something.
 And eventually, you will.

 How Are These Free iPhone Games?

 - Games that are completely free (don’t cost a cent)

 - Have no in-app purchases

 There’s nothing wrong with spending a few dollars on a game you’ll enjoy for months or years.
 Or even spending $1.99 to get rid of ads and support game developers.
 We’re not against spending money on quality apps and games.
 The problem is how many freemium games are available that force players to spend money.